 I wish I had learned this when I was a teenager, and that it had become a habitual part of my life long ago.
 Fasting and praying is a valuable spiritual discipline that I ignored, not because it wasn’t taught, but because I believed I just couldn’t do it.
 To be honest though, I also thought I didn’t need it.
 I was wrong.

-I still don’t enjoy fasting, but from the experiences I’ve had with it, I know that the Christian life is enhanced by it – so I’ll keep doing it, and invite you join us for prayer and fasting in 2021.
+I still don’t enjoy fasting, (I guess that is partly the point), but from the experiences I’ve had with it, I know that the Christian life is enhanced by it – so I’ll keep doing it, and invite you to try it for yourself.